-I’ve Worked at Home with My Husband for Nine Years: Nuggets from the Front Lines
+I’ve Worked at Home with My Husband for Nine Years: My Helpful Hints

 You’ve likely been working at home for a while now.
 The novelty may have worn thin; you may still be buoyed by it.
 I’ve worked from home with my husband (and in previous years, kids) for nine years.
 I've handled significant conflict, emergencies, legislative issues, hurricanes and more from my home office (a converted bedroom).